-The ceremony will include speeches by U.S. Representative Jim McDermott, Washington State Governor Jay Inslee, King County Executive Dow Constantine, with Seattle City Mayor Mike McGinn as Master of Ceremonies.
+The ceremony will include speeches by U.S. Senator Maria Cantwell, U.S. Representative Jim McDermott, Washington State Governor Jay Inslee, King County Executive Dow Constantine, Seattle Center Director Robert Nellams,, with Seattle City Mayor Ed Murray as Master of Ceremonies.

-The Greenwood Concert Band, with director William Blayney, will perform festive selections beginning at 11:00am.
-The United States Army Color Guard will present the colors at the commencement of the ceremony, 12noon.
-The formal program will last one hour, beginning with a performance by Native American performers Gene Tagaban, Swil Kanim & Peter Ali.
+Greenwood Concert Band will give a pre-ceremony performance beginning at 11:00am.
+The formal program begins at 12:00 noon, commencing with the presentation of colors by the I Corps Honor Guard, Joint Base Lewis-McChord, the singing of the United States National Anthem, and immediately followed by a performance from Native American performers Gene Tagaban, Peter Ali & Swil Kanim.
+A musical treasure of our pacific northwest, Total Experience Gospel Choir, directed by Patrinell Wright, will also perform during the cermony.
 All countries represented will be announced and the eldest applicant for citizenship will be introduced.
 The Children of the World will lead the new citizens in reciting the Pledge of Allegiance for their first time.

 Each year, the Ethnic Heritage Council honors a naturalized citizen who has made outstanding contribution to his or her adopted country, the U.S.A., while maintaining his or her ethnic heritage.
-Congressman Jim McDermott will present the 2013 "Spirit of Liberty Award" to Jagdish Sharma, of the East Indian Community.
+Congressman Jim McDermott will present the 2014 "Spirit of Liberty Award" to Danish-American Jens Lund.

-29th Annual Naturalization Ceremony is produced by the Ethnic Heritage Council, a non-profit organization formed in 1980, Seattle Center, United States District Court for the Western District of Washington and United States Department of Homeland Security.
-Proudly sponsored by United States District Court for the Western District of Washington, Seattle Center, City of Seattle Office of Arts & Cultural Affairs, Gretchen Newman, University Lions Club Foundation, Seattle Post #1-American Legion, and supported by The Seattle Foundation.
+30th Annual Naturalization Ceremony is produced by the Ethnic Heritage Council, a non-profit organization formed in 1980, Seattle Center, United States District Court for the Western District of Washington and United States Department of Homeland Security.
+Proudly sponsored by Seattle Center, United States District Court for the Western District of Washington, King County Office of Dow Constantine, City of Seattle Office of Arts & Cultural Affairs, PEMCO Insurance, University Lions Club Foundation, Seattle International District Rotary Club, Seattle Post #1-American Legion, and supported by Daughters of the American Revolution-Rainier Chapter, Tulalip Tribes Charitable Fund..
 Since its inception, the Council has worked to promote inter-ethnic communication and cultural preservation in the Northwest.